luutn2002/SQDR-CNN/README.md

 # SQDR-CNN

-The official repository for "Hybrid Spiking-Quantum Data Re-upload Convolutional Neural Network"
+The official repository for "Parameter efficient hybrid spiking-quantum convolutional neural network with surrogate gradient and quantum data-reupload"

 ## Quickstart